 You can find the small window in Via Piella 2 off the main road Via dell’Indipendenza.

 Whisper to your friend from the opposite side of the building

 Without using your smartphone, that is.
 This is one of the quirky and unusual things to do in Bologna especially if you are traveling in a group.
-When you are in Piazza Grande, make your way to 13th-century Renaissance Palazzo del Podestà.
+When you are in Piazza Grande, make your way to the 13th-century Renaissance Palazzo del Podestà.
 The big vault of the building stands on top of four large pillars that form four corners.

 Under this vault is where this bizarre acoustic effect happens.
-To try it, stand in one of the corners, face to the wall, your friend in the corner of the opposite pillar, and start whispering: you will hear each other as if you were standing next to one another.
+To try it, stand in one of the corners, face the wall, your friend in the corner of the opposite pillar, and start whispering: you will hear each other as if you were standing next to one another.
 This happens because of the shape of the vault which is also the base of the Arengo tower.

 Visit San Domenico Basilica

 Less than 10 minutes away from Piazza Maggiore and some 5 minutes from Palazzo Pepoli, San Domenico Basilica is worth a stop in case you have some time left and are still wondering what to do in Bologna.

 This is one of the richest churches in Bologna for art and history.
 Built by the Dominican Friars as the place to keep the remains of the order’s founder Domenico da Guzman, the basilica is embellished by masterpieces of artists of the likes of Guercino, Filippino Lippi and Ludovico Carracci.
 The ark of San Domenico chapel is decorated with sculptures by Michelangelo, Nicola Pisano, Alfonso Lombardi and Niccolò da Puglia.

 - Opening hours: Daily 8.30 am-12 pm and 3.30-6 pm.
 On Sunday and holidays: 3.30 pm-5 pm.

 - Ticket: Free entrance.